Refinance Business Loans: What You Need to Know

 - Business loan refinancing: A lender pays off your existing business loan and issues a new loan, hopefully with a lower interest rate and monthly payment.
 This lower rate can reduce your interest charges, helping you save more money.

-- Business debt consolidation: You can combine multiple loans into a new consolidation loan with one easy-to-manage payment.
+- Business debt consolidation: You can combine multiple loans into a new consolidation loan with one easier-to-manage payment.
 While getting a lower rate is an added benefit, the primary purpose of business debt consolidation is to simplify your various loan payments.

 If your ultimate goal is to save on interest, a business loan refinance could be the right choice for you.
+If you want to consolidate multiple existing loans and payments into a single loan, consolidation may be the right move.

 Pros and cons of refinancing business loans